-The Directors are responsible for ensuring that the financial statements fairly present the financial position of the Company as at 30 June 2017 and its financial performance for the year ended on that date.
+The Directors are responsible for ensuring that the financial statements fairly present the financial position of the Company as at 30 June 2019 and its financial performance and cash flows for the year ended on that date.

 The Directors consider that the financial statements of the Company have been prepared using appropriate accounting policies, consistently applied and supported by reasonable judgements and estimates and that all relevant financial reporting and accounting standards have been followed.